Vonage/vonage-video-api-network-test-samples/Android-Sample/README.md

 ## Understanding the code

-The MainActivity class connects to the test OpenTok session.
-Upon connecting to the session, the app connects initializes an OpenTok Publisher object it uses to test stream quality.
+The MainActivity class connects to the test Vonage Video API session.
+Upon connecting to the session, the app connects initializes an Vonage Video API Publisher object it uses to test stream quality.
 Upon publishing, the app subscribes to the test stream it publishes:

 ```java